Competing Mechanisms at Vibrated Interfaces of Density-Contrast Fluids: Results

-To illustrate transient interface dynamics across wavenumbers in a realistic context, \cref{fig:bifurcation_unstableRT_b}(d) presents the wavenumber–time diagram for the Perlin noise case shown in \cref{fig:bifurcation_unstableRT_b}(c).
+To illustrate transient interface dynamics across wavenumbers in a realistic context, \cref{fig:Wave_perlin} presents the wavenumber–time diagram for the Perlin noise case shown in \cref{fig:Growth_unstableRT}~(b).
 This case exemplifies the nonlinear damping of Faraday waves despite a dominant linear growth rate.
-The coexistence of RT and Faraday waves is clearly observed within the given time window.
+The coexistence of RT and Faraday waves is observed within the given time window.
 Wavenumbers near the Faraday peak exhibit periodic phase changes due to their dominance of the subharmonic nature, whereas those near the RT peak display steady growth.
-The insets of \cref{fig:bifurcation_unstableRT_b}~(d) show the resulting interface profiles and highlight the competition between steadily amplifying long-wavelength RT waves and oscillatory short-wavelength Faraday waves.
 Initially ($t\lesssim2.5T^*$), the interface profile is dominated by Faraday waves due to their higher initial growth rate.
-As time progresses, long-wavelength RT waves amplify and prevail, though residual small-scale Faraday oscillations persist.
-This transition implies that the growing low-wavenumber RT components nonlinearly dampen the high-wavenumber subharmonic Faraday responses, despite the inherent instability of these latter responses.
-As shown in \cref{fig:bifurcation_unstableRT_b}~(b,\,c), the Faraday waves would otherwise grow unimpeded toward interface breakup in the absence of RT competition.
+Long-wavelength RT waves amplify and dominate as time progresses, though residual small-scale Faraday oscillations persist.
+This transition implies that the steadily growing RT components nonlinearly dampen the oscillatory subharmonic Faraday responses, despite the inherent instability of these latter responses.
+The resulting interface profiles, shown later in \cref{fig:damped Faraday}, provide a direct visualization of the competition between long-wavelength RT waves and short-wavelength Faraday waves. \Cref{fig:Growth_unstableRT}~(a,\,b) shows that the Faraday waves would otherwise grow unimpeded toward interface breakup without RT competition.
 The dominance of RT waves suppresses this pathway, redirecting the system toward RT-driven dynamics.
-This mechanism has been verified by exciting the interface using only the linear superposition of Faraday and RT waves (not shown).
 Together, these results demonstrate the nonlinear transient dynamics that govern fluid interfaces under the combined effects of density and vibration.